qilahazmi/qilahazmi/README.md

     - A whole lot of frameworks 🖤
-    - Getting to know the architecture of things (so I can eventually say, "Oh, that’s how the magic happens!") 🎩✨ -Learning to think like a software developer (without all the imposter syndrome that comes with it... )
+    - Getting to know the architecture of things (so I can eventually say, "Oh, that’s how the magic happens!") 🎩✨
+    - Learning to think like a software developer (without all the imposter syndrome that comes with it... )

 I’m excited to continue on this journey, and if you're in the same boat...

 Let’s learn together!

+Check out my profile: